Watch the video to see how to calculate a margin of error:

 Statistics Aren’t Always Right!

-The real results from the election were: Obama 51%, Romney 47%, which was actually even outside the range of the Gallup poll’s margin of error (2 percent), showing that not only can statistics be wrong, but polls can be too.
+In comparison, the real results from the election were: Obama 51%, Romney 47%.
+So this result was outside the range of the Gallup poll’s margin of error (2 percent).
+In addition to statistics being wrong, polls can be wrong as well.

 Back to Top

-- Margin of error = Critical value x Standard deviation for the population.
+- Margin of error (parameter) = Critical value x Standard deviation for the population.

-- Margin of error = Critical value x Standard error of the sample.
+- Margin of error (statistic) = Critical value x Standard error of the sample.

 How to Calculate Margin of Error: Steps

 Step 1: Find the critical value.
 The critical value is either a t-score or a z-score.
-If you aren’t sure, see: T-score vs z-score.
-In general, for small sample sizes (under 30) or when you don’t know the population standard deviation, use a t-score.
+If you aren’t sure which score you should be using, see: T-score vs z-score.
+However, in general, for small sample sizes (under 30) or when you don’t know the population standard deviation, use a t-score.
 Otherwise, use a z-score.

 Step 2: Find the Standard Deviation or the Standard Error.
-These are essentially the same thing, only you must know your population parameters in order to calculate standard deviation.
-Otherwise, calculate the standard error (see: What is the Standard Error?).
+So although these are essentially the same thing, only you must know your population parameters in order to calculate standard deviation.
+Otherwise, calculate the standard error.

 - The critical value is 1.645 (see this video for the calculation)